HADM 6425

 Comments Undergraduate students must enroll in HADM 4425.

-Enrollment open to: Nolan sophomores, juniors, seniors; others by permission of instructor.
-Drop Deadline: January 27, 2025.
-Add Deadline: January 29, 2025.
+Additional InformationInstruction Mode: In Person Enrollment open to: Nolan sophomores, juniors, seniors; others by permission of instructor.
+Drop deadline: January 27, 2025.
+Add deadline: Second class, 2025.
 Students requesting to drop the course after the January 27, 2025 will receive a “W” on their transcript.
+Instructor Consent Required (Add)